ViralTexts/gtr-clusters/clusters/18600104-sn82014511-WomansVeneration.md

 have turned away from the flattery of admiration,
 to prostrate themselves at the feet of a genuin*
 hero who never wooed them, except by heroic
-deeds and the rhetoric of a noble life
+deeds and the rhetoric of a noble life.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:mb:batch_mb_iris_ver01:data:sn83020847:00517171475:1859121701:1234/pct:82.062299,68.880169,14.264232,6.082101/!600,600/0/default.jpg"/>
 </td>